-Only students who completed their admissions application (including all supplemental information such as test scores, official high school transcript, letter of recommendation, essay, etc.) by the January 15, 2017 deadline are eligible for auto-consideration scholarships.
+Only students who completed their admissions application (including all supplemental information such as test scores, official high school transcript, letter of recommendation, essay, etc.) by the January 15 regular admissions deadline are eligible for auto-consideration scholarships.
 If you applied by the deadline and would like to be reconsidered, you may submit new or updated test scores or senior year first semester grades.
-The deadline to submit new or updated content is May 1, 2017.
+The deadline to submit new or updated content is by the confirmation date (May 1).
 Admissions will not review appeals for any automatic consideration scholarships after this date.
 Your second semester senior year grades will not be considered.
 To request reconsideration, contact your regional admission counselor.

 The CU Boulder Scholarship Application usually closes on March 13 at 11:59 p.m.
 MT each year.
 Students selected to receive a scholarship will be notified by early April.
 Those not selected can expect email notification by mid-April.